-The PITS provides student teams with space so they can work anytime on their projects.
-The PITS is located across from the Brunsfield Centre which allows students to use the various machines located in the Centre as needed.
-These teams represent the university at diverse international competition.
+The PITS provides student teams with space so they can work on their projects anytime.
+The PITS is located across from the Brunsfield Centre, which allows students to use the various machines located in the Centre as needed.
+These teams represent the University in diverse international competitions.

 SAE Aerospace Club uOttawa

 This years new team consists of passionate students from different engineering disciplines working together to craft a RC aeroplane.
 The team is working hard to make sure that they are competitive and able to positively represent the university on international forums.
 SAE Aerospace invests its days and nights doing research, finalizing designs and making sure that no stones are left unturned in this journey towards engineering excellence.
 They will be participating in an international competition, SAE Aero Design East held in March 2018, in Florida.

 Baja SAE is an off road racing team focusing on designing and racing the quickest and most durable off road vehicle possible.
 The goal is to be able to maneuver through any, and all terrain put before the vehicle in a controlled, yet fast and reliable manner.

 uOttawa Bionics is a student-run group developing a hip-mounted wearable robotic device to assist in the rehabilitation of patients with reduced muscular strength.
 The first exoskeleton, designed for stroke patients, is to be submitted to the Rehabilitation Engineering Society of North America Student Design Competition in April 2018, and the Create the Future conference in June 2018.

 Formula uOttawa is a 3rd year Formula SAE competition team looking forward to competing in SAE international's Michigan event later this year.
 With the help of CEED, their sponsors, the Faculty of Engineering and dedicated students, the team works to design and fabricate an open wheel race car from scratch.
 The focus of this team is to optimize design iterations and represent our Faculty on an international scale.